danaelshrbiny10/Users-API/README.md

 pip install virtualenv
 # activate it
 source env/scripts/activate
-# and then install requirements in it
+#then install requirements in it

 # Server on localhost:5000